EFForg/https-everywhere/doc/updateJSONSpec.md

-Every time the extension finds that the data provided by `update.json` to be inauthentic, either as a result of the hash of the database file not matching or the signature not verifying, the extension must send a POST request to a hardcoded url containing the data in the `update.json` file that it tried and failed to verify.
+Every time the extension finds that the data provided by `update.json` to be inauthentic, either as a result of the hash of the database file not matching or the signature not verifying, the extension must send a POST request to a hardcoded failure-reporting url containing the data in the `update.json` file that it tried and failed to verify.
+The format for failure reports has yet to be determined.

 Verification and Version Checking
 =================================